Your new puppy will need your love and attention and her care will take a little time and effort. But it will be worth every minute!

 Part of your pet parent responsibility is training.
 A well behaved Weimaraner dog with good manners, is loved by everyone.
 And fun to be with.

 In addition, when your dog is well trained, you can take her anywhere.
+This is how to socialize your new pup.
 Taking your dog with you, gives you more opportunities to travel and to enjoy more events and activities.

 When your puppy is still very young, you will need to socialize him so that he will be comfortable with people and with other dogs.